Calbabreaker/yacpm/README.md

 cmake ..
 ```

-Yacpm will download the `yacpkg.json` file for the library, fetch the
+Yacpm will download the `yacpkg.json` file for the library, fetch the top level
-top level files in the repository and other directories specified in
+files in the repository and other directories specified in `yacpkg.json` and
-`yacpkg.json` and the necessary `CMakeLists.txt` putting it all into the
+the necessary `CMakeLists.txt` putting it all into a directory named the
-`yacpkgs` directory.
+package name into the `yacpkgs` directory.

 You can also include other folders (array or string) to be fetched (this uses
 git's sparse checkout in cone mode):